boolean-uk/ai-day-1-workshop-csharp/README.md

 # AI Day 1 Workshop for C#

 Generate an entire web application using GitHub Copilot!

+The rules:
+- no code was written during this workshop

+Thoughts on the experience:
+- Do I understand the code?
+- Is the code tidy?
+- Is the code efficient?
+- Is the code production worthy?
+- How much time did it save me?
+- How easy is this code to maintain?

 ![](./assets/welcome.png)
 This repository was setup using: